Armenian national movement: Origins

-In 1836, Russifican, Russian cultural advances included “limited” Russian reforms.
-Russia targeted the Armenian Church.
+In 1836, Russification programs targeted the Armenian Church.
 Russia curtailed the Church's advances in the society.

-In 1839, attempting to stem the tide of nationalist movements within the Ottoman Empire, Tanzimât period emerged from the minds of reformist sultans like Mahmud II and Abdülmecid I as well as prominent reformers who were European-educated bureaucrats.
-Tanzimat included the policy of Ottomanism, which was meant to unite all of the different peoples living in Ottoman territories, "Muslim and non-Muslim, Turkish and Greek, Armenian and Jewish, Kurd and Arab".
+In 1839, Abdülmecid I initiated the Tanzimât period to reorganize the Ottoman Empire, but also to stem the rise of nationalism among its minorities.
+Ottomanism was a key goal of the Tanzimat, which was meant to unite all of the different peoples living in Ottoman territories, "Muslim and non-Muslim, Turkish and Greek, Armenian and Jewish, Kurd and Arab".
 For this purpose, Islamic law was put aside in favour of secular law.
-This policy officially began with the Imperial Rescript of the Rose Chamber of 1839, declaring equality before the law for both Muslim and non-Muslim Ottomans.
+This policy officially began with the Edict of Gülhane, which declared equality before the law for both Muslim and non-Muslim Ottomans.
+Armenian nationalism was stagnant during these years, earning them the title of 'millet-i sadika' or the "loyal millet".